 4. If you can’t avoid triggers, then distract yourself

 Sometimes avoiding our spending triggers is just not possible.
 In cases like these, it may be helpful to actively distract yourself from spending money.
 For example, try watching a movie instead.
 Often, we become so engrossed in a good story we forget what we were doing before.
 Other distracting ideas may include cooking a meal, reading a book, listening to good music, downloading a podcast, or doing something else that grabs your attention.
-You’ll most likely be so focused on the task at hand that you forget about the impulsive shopping you were about to do.
+By distracting yourself, you’ll forget about the impulsive shopping you were about to do.

 5. Create a ritual of saving money